-This criterion has been met for species richness in the monitored transects, with the exception of rehabilitation transect BHPPD-24.
+This criterion has been met for species richness in the monitored transects, again with the exception of rehabilitation transect BHPPD-24.
 However, it is likely that some of the transects situated towards the north-western end of the Mt Minnie conservation area, including BHPPD-24, did not receive adequate rainfall compared to transects situated closer to the Great Northern Highway end of the study area.
-In the absence of threatening factors such as weed invasion, revegetation in this area is again considered to be 'Excellent' and would be expected to continue to develop towards pre-clearing floristic community in the longer term.
+In the absence of threatening factors such as weed invasion, revegetation in this area is considered to be 'Excellent' and would be expected to continue to develop towards a floristic community and composition more aligned with pre-clearing levels in the longer term.